NicholasGrundl/ragnostic/docs/0b_ACTIONITEMS.md

 # Action Items

+- change libmagic (python-magic) dependency which is OS level and varied by OS
+- consider filetype library stdlib or extensions

 ## Ingestion flow

 Completed the basic ingestion flow and it runs in jupyter.
 Whats missing is the following: